Should You Raise Your Minimum Car Insurance Liability Limits?

 If you ever travel or take road trips, you have additional liability concerns for your car insurance.
 For example, if you travel to Canada, you should have the maximum liability limit possible added to your car because the laws in Canada are different and it would be best to protect yourself and avoid being sued for amounts beyond your coverage.

-We've put together an extensive list that gives an overview of minimum car insurance requirements and how these vary by state.
 Even if you aren't leaving the country, its a good idea to see how the requirements vary because they are good indicators of what each state has perceived as risk.
 Bodily injury and additional coverages also vary due to the fact that the laws about liability and financial responsibility are different across the country.
 It is always a good idea to consider higher limits to fully protect yourself.

 What is the Best Amount of Car Liability Insurance for Me?